 There are so many factors that need to be considered when choosing the best pricing for your PT business— especially when you bring your business online.

-This is possibly one of the top three questions that we get from a lot of trainers that are starting to develop a more sustainable lifetstyle – working as a PT is not easy, long days and dedication to the industry, often under estimated.
+This is possibly one of the top three questions that we get from a lot of trainers that are starting to develop a more sustainable lifestyle – working as a PT is not easy, long days, and dedication to the industry, often underestimated.

 HOW MUCH WOULD YOU LIKE TO EARN PER MONTH?

 The question is first and foremost is how much would you like to be earning per month?
-Second question is, how much time and effort are you willing to put in to gain this monthly income from taking on online clients?
+The second question is, how much time and effort are you willing to put in to gain this monthly income from taking on online clients?

 Most PT’s think there is this straightforward progression to becoming an online personal trainer and training your clients online and suddenly making millions of pounds, if only it was that easy.